wiwichips/Dynamic-loading-and-multi-platform-compilation/README.md

 # Testing

+Run individual tests by typing ./testN.bash where N represents the test number.
+For example ./test1.bash

+There are 5 tests, test1.bash, test2.bash, test3.bash, test4.bash, test5.bash

 #### Test 1
 Purpose: verify the code can properly dynamically allocate memory for a long line from a text file as well as properly free memory in all oter parts of the system such as loading and closing a dynanmic library.